doddlesoft/shopper/docs/integrations/api/items.md

 By default the results will be sorted in ascending order, to switch this to descending order prepend the sort value with a hyphen, for example `-name`.

-If the sort query paramemter isn't provided in the request, `created_at` in ascending order is used as the fallback method or sorting.
+If the sort query paramemter isn't provided in the request, the items `id` will be used as a fallback to sort in ascending order.

-The response body when sorting is structured in exactly the same way as all other `GET` requests, however, when sorting by meal the `meal_name` is appended to each item.
+When using sort, the response body is structured in exactly the same way as all other `GET` requests, however, when sorting by meal the `meal_name` is appended to each item.

 <!-- lineNumbers: false -->
 ```json